ZILtoid1991/pixelperfectengine/docs/design/fm_synth.md

 * `aLFOamount`: double.
 Controls how much the amplitude levels will be affected by the amplitude LFO. cc93 [m2]
 * `pLFOamount`: double.
 Controls how much the pitch will be affected by the pitch LFO. cc94 [m2]
 * `channelCtrl`: ubyte.
 Controls the channel.
 Bit 0 selects an algorithm.
 Bit 1 and 2 on a secondary channel can combine it with a primary one. cc102
+* `velCtrlAssign`: ubyte.
+Controls what parameters the velocity control can affect.
+Bit 0 is the amplitude, bit 1 is the pitch amount assignment. cc103.
+* `velCtrlAm`: double.
+Controls how much the velocity should affect the control parameters. cc104 [m2]

 ## channel combination